-The method of user authentication is not secure
+The method of user authentication does not prevent physical machine access.

 3.2.3.3 Local Data Structures

-The local data structures used in the FogWire System are in order to store the users’ private key.
+The local data structures used in the FogWire System are in order to store the users’ information and private key.
 This is linked to the users’ profile information stored in the database.

 3.2.3.4 Performance Issues